settwi/helioml-jets/readme.md

 Readme serves as an index of the code.
 Each subdirectory can have its own description internally if desired

+## Pre-exported data
+Some cutouts are already exported on Google Drive.
+You can find them in the following folder: [folder](https://drive.google.com/drive/u/0/folders/148ECOLP1esu2cSrFUGR53G1tvyKUd4BB)

+here's a file index:

+- `jh.tar`: a tarball of all JetHunter images exported by the download script (described below)
+- `jet_cutouts.asdf`: an [ASDF](https://github.com/asdf-format/asdf) file containing cutout pixel regions from the FITS files in `jh.tar`

 ## Requirements
 - Use a Python virtual environment via e.g. [uv](https://docs.astral.sh/uv/)
 - Install at least Python 3.13